 When you call the HelpLine you will be asked to leave a confidential message, and a trained and caring volunteer will listen and return your call or text during business hours.
 They will listen, answer questions, offer encouragement, and connect you with local resources as needed.

 Free online space for dads to connect with other dads and gain practical tips from managing stress, adjusting to parenting, Daddy Blues, or trying to figure out how best to support your partner.
 First Friday of Every Month at 7am PST/10am EST

 Join our monthly Just for Dads Chat.
 On the first Mondays of every month PSI hosts a free call-in forum for dads facilitated by a perinatal mood disorders expert and PSI Board Member Dr. Daniel Singley.
 Call for information, support, and connection with other dads.
 There is no need to pre-register or give your name.

-Perinatal Mood and Anxiety Disorders are not only experienced by moms, and PSI’s Specialized Coordinator for Dads provides understanding and support for fathers who are struggling.
+Perinatal Mood and Anxiety Disorders are not only experienced by moms, and PSI’s Specialized Coordinators for Dads provides understanding and support for fathers who are struggling. (not for clinical consultation)

 317-721-1359 (call or text) | email@example.com

 Connect with a PSI Support Coordinator near you.